wearetechnative/bmc/README.md

-# Technative AWS/Terraform DevOps tools
+# BMC (Bill McCloud) Technative AWS/Terraform DevOps tools

 These scripts simplify working with aws-cli and the AWS Console.